paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2018-01-22-microblogging.md

 It's not all bad.
 Twitter helped me build an audience that has likely benefited my career, and provided entertainment and support in times of national celebration and destruction.
 Yet it has largely become a tool for translating thoughts into thoughtlessness.
 Loud, desparate, thoughtlessness.
 In the hands of people sharing what they had for breakfast, this isn't a problem.
 But when given over to the world's most thoughtless and powerful man...

 ## Enter Micro.blog
 Others feeling disenfranchised by Twitter have looked to alternatives like [Mastadon][2].
 I've long thought the answer lies somewhere within the [IndieWeb][3].
-Here a series of specifications like [MicroPub][4] and [Webmention][5] have been developed and road-tested which enable publishers to create content on their own sites and syndicate it to others; to enjoy the benefits of social media without succumbing to its centralising and dehumanising forces.
+Here, a series of specifications like [MicroPub][4] and [Webmention][5] have been developed and road-tested which enable publishers to create content on their own sites and syndicate it to others; to enjoy the benefits of social media without succumbing to its centralising and dehumanising forces.

 So when [Manton Reece][6] announced his [Micro.blog][7] IndieWeb project [on Kickstarter][8] last year, I enthusiastically backed it.
 A thin social layer upon a network of blogs sharing tweet-length posts sounded like a possible antidote to Twitter.